flado/nvmw/README.md

-**SORRY, nvmw is no longer maintained.
-If someone wants to keep maintained, contact me by [email](mailto://hakobera@gmail.com) or [twitter](https://twitter.com/hakobera).**

 Node Version Manager for Windows
 ================================
-nvmw is a simple Node Version Manager for Windows.
+nvmw is a simple Node Version Manager for Windows (Fork of git://github.com/hakobera/nvmw.git).
+The fork fixes issue in latest node versions.
+After node v6.x, the npm is bundled wtih node.exe in the same ZIP file.

 Prerequisites
 -------------